jmtsuji/96-well-spec-analysis/README.md

 Copyright Jackson M. Tsuji, 2017

-__**NOTE: this script is in development and should not be used for important analyses without consulting the script author (Jackson M. Tsuji).__
+__**NOTE: this script is in development and should not be used for important analyses without consulting the script author.__

 # Dependencies (R packages)
 * [`plyr`](https://cran.r-project.org/web/packages/plyr/index.html)